tbreslein/capturedlambda/README.md

 No warranties are given.
 The license may not give you all of the permissions necessary for your intended use.
 For example, other rights such as publicity, privacy, or moral rights may limit how you use the material.

-Follow this link for the detailed license overwiew:
+Follow this link for the detailed license overview:
 [Link to creative commons](https://creativecommons.org/licenses/by-nc/4.0/)